 If you itemize, you can deduct the points — or prepaid interest — that you paid to purchase or build your primary home.
 Typically, if you can deduct all the interest you paid on your mortgage, you can also deduct all of the points.

-If you suffered gambling losses in 2019, you can deduct up to the amount of gambling income that you reported.
-You can claim your losses as an “other miscellaneous deduction,” but be prepared to show proof of those losses.
+If you suffered gambling losses in 2020, you can deduct up to the amount of gambling income that you reported.
+You can claim your losses as an “other miscellaneous deduction,” but be prepared to show proof of your winnings and your losses.

 Paying a Professional Helps: How One Mistake on My Taxes Almost Resulted In Fraud

-You can only deduct disaster losses if the loss occurred in a federally declared disaster area.
+You can only deduct disaster losses, which the IRS refers to as casualty losses, if the loss occurred in a federally declared disaster area and you weren’t reimbursed for it by your insurance company.

 If you travel more than 100 miles from your home as a military reservist, you can deduct travel expenses from the income that you report on your tax return.

 Health savings accounts are tax-exempt accounts that you use to pay or reimburse certain medical expenses.
-You can claim a tax deduction on contributions that you or someone other than your employer made to your account.
+You can claim a tax deduction on contributions of up to $2,700 per year that you or someone other than your employer made to your account.

 Although IRS rules don’t allow deductions for Roth IRA contributions, you might be able to claim the amount that you put in a traditional IRA, as long as you — and your spouse, if you’re married — don’t have an employer-based retirement account.

 401(k) plans provide a special tax status for retirement savings and immediate tax benefits.
 When you contribute to your 401(k), you’ll effectively lower the amount of your taxable income, so there’s a smaller impact on your take-home pay.
-For 2019, contribution limits are $19,000, or $25,000 if you’re age 50 or older.
-In 2020, those ages 49 and younger will see a larger contribution limit of $19,500.
+For tax year 2020, contribution limits are $19,500, or $26,000 if you’re age 50 or older.

 A dependent care flexible spending account lets you set aside pretax money for expenses related to caring for a child.
 This is not the same as the child tax credit, which you can use for a spouse, parent or other dependent with mental or physical disabilities.
-You’re allowed to contribute up to $5,000 tax-free toward an FSA every year.
+You may contribute up to $5,000 tax-free toward an FSA every year.

 The Craziest Ways People Have Done It: How To Avoid Paying Taxes Legally

-27. Home for Business Use (If You're Self-Employed)
+19. Home for Business Use (for the Self-Employed)

 If you use part of your home for business, you might be able to deduct your home office as an expense.
 To qualify for this deduction, you must regularly use part of your home exclusively for conducting business and you must show that you use your home as your principal place of business.